ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * Receive: An action that indicates that the application is ready to asynchronously accept a Message over a Connection from a remote system, while the Message content itself will be delivered in an event ({{events}}).
 The interface to Receive MAY include options specific to the Message that is to be delivered to the application.

+* Framer: A Framer is a data translation layer that can be added to a Connection to define how application-level Messages are transmitted over a transport protocol.
+This is particularly relevant for protocols that otherwise present unstructured streams, such as TCP.

 ### Event Handling {#events}

 This list of events that can be delivered to an application is not exhaustive, but gives the top-level categories of events.
 The API MAY expand this list.